cheat-sheets/writing-cheat-sheet/README.md

 Learn how to part with your words!

 The secret of good writing is to strip every sentence to its cleanest components:
-- every words that serves no function,
+- every word that serves no function,
 - every long word that could be a short word,
 - every adverb that carries the same meaning that's already in the verb,
 - every passive construction that leaves the reader unsure of who is doing what -